DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 Classroom talk, combined with scaffolding resources, can be a powerful driver for improving written literacy among pupils with SpLCN in Year 4.
 (4a, 4p)

-She realised that she should continue with this approach to supporting her pupils’ writing, but keep a careful eye on the successful use of the scaffold, so her pupils could still succeed when she withdrew it.
+She realised that she should continue with this approach to supporting her pupils' writing, but keep a careful eye on the successful use of the scaffold, so her pupils could still succeed when she withdrew it.

 ### Case study C: Making marking manageable

-#### Louise’s new approach to marking in Secondary History
+#### Louise's new approach to marking in Secondary History

 To ensure she was developing her practice effectively, Louise devised this evaluative inquiry question: